konraddroptable/wykop-crawler/README.md

 #How to install:
 clone this repository

-#How to launch (this will save the output to wykop.json file in the project's directory):
+#How to launch:
-go to project directory and type: scrapy crawl Wykop -o wykop.json
+go to project directory and type (this will save the output to wykop.json file in the project's directory): scrapy crawl Wykop -o wykop.json